lambdaclass/concrete/ROADMAP.md

    diagnostics, and a gate fails if a new runtime-affecting judgment is added without either interpreter consumption or an explicit out-of-contract row.

+   Trap-parity as recorded evidence (Garnet's "cross-OS trap parity recorded as evidence, not asserted").
+The contract must cover not just which features the interpreter models but that **traps agree across interp, compiled, and each backend/target** — capability traps, checked-arithmetic traps, bounds traps, cast/narrowing traps, and unsafe/trusted traps — and that this agreement is a first-class evidence class surfaced in `--report`, not an implicit property of scattered `both_trap` gate rows.
+Generalize the arithmetic `both_trap` row into a trap-parity matrix (trap kind x interp / compiled / target) whose result is recorded, so "the oracle and the artifact trap identically here" is stated evidence a reviewer or agent can read, not luck the fuzzer happens to catch.
+A divergence (one side traps, another does not) is a hard failure; any genuinely target-specific trap difference must be an explicit, reported target assumption, never a silent one.

 2c.
 Add an evaluation-order, trap, and drop sequencing contract.
    Concrete needs one owner for "what happens when" just as much as it needs one owner for types or capabilities.
 Evaluation order decides when arguments,